aaronroe/getgrub/README.md

 GetGrub
 =======
 Get Grub is a web application aimed at connecting those going out to grab late-night food, and those staying in, but wanting late-night food.
+It was developed at Platform Houston's inaugural hackathon!

 How does Get Grub work?
 -----------------------